MarkusFischer/hockey-umpire-watch/README.md

 ## Contact

 This software is free software under the GPL 3.0 license.
 You can find the source code on GitHub.
 If you encounter a bug or want to suggest a feature, feel free to use the issue tracker on [GitHub](https://github.com/MarkusFischer/hockey-umpire-watch/).
-Or write me an email to [hockeywatch@markus-fischer.eu](mailto:hockeywatch@markus-fischer.eu).
+Or write me an email to [hockey-umpire-watch@markus-fischer.eu](mailto:hockey-umpire-watch@markus-fischer.eu).